PeterBengtson/control-tower-log-aggregator/README.md

 maintain.
 Also, all copying is done entirely within S3, without down- or uploading log files, something which is of importance when the volume of log files is large.

+If you are running Control Tower v2.8 or 2.9, this application also provides a workaround for a misconfiguration of the standard install Control Tower access log bucket.
+You may have many millions of log files you really don't need in there, so if you are running Control Tower v2.8 or v2.9, do check.

 ## Background